openobserve/website4/content/blog/posts/how-to-send-kubernetes-logs-using-fluent-bit.md

 To do this, you'll need to modify the FluentBit ConfigMap, specifically the OUTPUT section, to include the HTTP output plugin and the OpenObserve endpoint details.

 Let's get the required config first.
-Head over to `OpenObserve UI > Ingestion > Fluentbit` and copy the configuration from there.
+Head over to `OpenObserve UI > Ingestion > Logs > Fluentbit` and copy the configuration from there.

 ![OpenObserve Fluentbit Configuration](/img/blog/fluentbit/openobserve_fluebit_config.webp)